jenkins-infra/jenkins.io/content/projects/gsoc/2019/application.md

 * During the Community Bonding phase mentors will share their expertise in order to define realistic project plans, design document, and effort estimations.
 * The student project milestones will be discussed and confirmed between mentors and students.
 Milestones will be aligned with student evaluations and will have clear expectations set up.
 * Mentors will set up regular meetings with students (at least twice per week) in order to sync-up on projects.
 We will also recommend having retrospectives with students after evaluations.
-* Mentors should be available to questions.
+* Mentors should be available for questions.
 They should also provide a periodic feedback on the progress of the project and on the performance of particular students (1x1).
 * We will set up weekly public office-hours with students (or two meetings if time-zones require it) and private ones between mentors and org admins to sync-up
 * We will be requiring a daily push to branches so that the students always show the progress and keep changes atomic.
 * During the coding period, mentors will participate in the code reviews of their student and report to org admins if the project stalls.